 - Perform statistical, demographic, and marketing analyses of users of the Sites and their purchasing patterns

 We may use the information from one portion of the Sites on other portions of Sites in our network of Sites, all of which are owned and operated by The Atlantic, and we may combine information gathered from multiple portions of the Sites into a single user record.
 We also may use or combine information that we collect offline or we collect or receive from third-party sources for many reasons, including to enhance, expand, and check the accuracy of our records.
-Additionally, data collected from a particular browser or device may be used with another computer or device that is linked to the browser or device on which such data was collected.
+Additionally, data collected from a particular computer, browser or device may be used with another computer, browser or device that is linked to the computer, browser or device on which such data was collected.

 We have third party agents, subsidiaries, affiliates and partners that perform functions on our behalf, including, but not limited to, hosting, content syndication, content management tools, social media integration, marketing, analytics, billing and customer service.
 These entities may have access to personally identifiable information if needed to perform their functions.
 If such access is required, the third parties will be obligated to maintain the confidentiality and security of that personally identifiable information.
 They are restricted from using, selling, distributing or altering this data in any way other than to provide the requested services to the Sites.

 From time to time we allow companies whose products or services we feel may interest our print subscribers to advertise to those subscribers, using the names and addresses provided to us during the process of subscribing to the print edition.
 We do not share our subscribers’ names and addresses directly with these companies, however.
 In those instances, we use a reputable third party to administer the process on our behalf.
 Many of our subscribers find this a valuable and time-saving service.
 If you do not want your name and address used for these purposes, you can opt-out of such use by e-mailing us at techtrouble(at)theatlantic(dot)com, or calling or writing us at the contact information provided.